The 10 Best Beginner Heroes for Dota 2

 Tough to kill while capable of dealing a lot of damage is always a good combination for players who are new to Dota 2.

-A tank and a bruiser all in one, Bristleback is definitely one of the best Dota 2 characters for beginners.
+With a tank and a bruiser all in one, Bristleback is definitely one of the best Dota 2 characters for beginners.

 9. Warlock